Consent types

 Time limits for enforcement

-The Planning and Compensation Act 1991 (section 4)3 introduced rolling time limits within which Local Planning Authorities can take planning enforcement action against breaches of planning control.
+The Levelling Up and Regeneration Act 2023 (section 115)3 amended the Town and Country Planning Act 1990 (section 171B)4 to update the time limits within which local planning authorities can take planning enforcement action against breaches of planning control.

-• Four years for the change of use of a building, or part of a building, to use as a single dwelling house.
-Enforcement action can no longer be taken once the unauthorised use has continued for four years without any enforcement action being taken.
+- Change of use of a building, or part of a building, to use as a single dwelling house - Enforcement action can no longer be taken once the unauthorised use has continued for four years without any enforcement action being taken.

 What the applicant needs to prove